-Burn wood only, dry and well seasoned.
+- Burn wood only, dry and well seasoned.
 The denser or heavier the wood when dry, the greater its heat value.
 This is why hardwoods are generally preferred.
-Green or wet wood should not be used, as it will reduce heat output, as well as contributing significantly to creosote buildup.

-WARNING: Never use chemicals or any other volatile liquid to start a fire.
+Green or wet wood will cause a rapid buildup of creosote.
+If you feel it is necessary to burn wet or unseasoned wood, do so only with the air inlet set open enough to maintain a good strong fire and fairly high chimney temperatures.
+Do not attempt to burn overnight using green wood or wet wood.
+Wet wood can cause up to 25% drop in heater output, as well as contributing significantly to creosote buildup. - WARNING: Never use chemicals or any other volatile liquid to start a fire.
 Do not burn garbage, or flammable fluids such as gasoline, naptha, or engine oil.
-We strongly recommend that smoke detectors be installed.

-- 2. Remove ashes frequently.
+We strongly recommend that smoke detectors be installed. - Remove ashes frequently.
 Embers can roll out the door and create a fire hazard.
 Maintain a 1" minimum ash base. - 3.
 If glass becomes darkened through slow burning or poor wood, it can readily be cleaned with fireplace glass cleaner when stove is cold.
 Never scrape with an object that might scratch the glass.
 The type and amount of deposit on the glass is a good indication of the flue pipe and chimney buildup.
 A light brown dusty deposit that is easily wiped off usually indicates good combustion and dry, well-seasoned wood and therefore relatively clean pipes and chimney.
-On the other hand, a black greasy deposit that is difficult to remove is a result of wet and green wood and too slow a burning rate.
+On the other hand, a black, greasy deposit that is difficult to remove is a result of wet and green wood and too slow a burning rate.
 This heavy deposit is building up at least as quickly in the chimney.